enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 4! = 4 \times 3 \times 2 \times 1
 $$

-A classic case scenario of this time complexity is the processing of every possible permutation of an array.
+A classic case scenario of this time complexity is the processing of every possible permutation of an array where $n$ is the size of the array and so it is $n!$ because we need to make all the permutations possible up to $n$.

 ![](/images/o(nfactorial).svg#image-type=no-border;width=auto)